-English Language Acquisition (ELA)
+English Language Acquisition (ELA) Grant

-Grant

-LEA is eligible to receive ELA funds according to number of ELLs reported on Survey 2 (October)
+LEA is eligible to receive ELA funds according to number of ELLs reported on Survey 2 (October) Enhanced Instructional

-Enhanced Instructional Opportunities for Recently Arrived Immigrant Children and Youth (IY) Grant
+Opportunities for Recently

+Arrived Immigrant Children and

+Youth (IY) Grant

-LEA is not eligible to receive IY each year; will only receive if there is a significant increase of Immigrant Students reported Survey 2 (October).
-M-DCPS has not been eligible to receive these funds for past three years.
+LEA is NOT eligible to receive IY each year; it will only receive it if there is a significant increase in Immigrant students as reported in Survey 2 (October).

-IMPORTANT:
+IMPORTANT!